 Alliance Restarting Regional Routes

-Alliance confirmed that it had already commenced with the addition of the Embraers with an Air Operators Certificate with the CASA (Civil Aviation Saftey Authority in Australia).
-This has allowed the airline to prepare the groundwork for their new planes.
+Alliance confirmed in August that it had already commenced with the addition of the Embraers with an Air Operators Certificate with the CASA (Civil Aviation Saftey Authority in Australia).
+This allowed the airline to prepare the groundwork for their new planes.

-Alliance will use The E190 aircraft on the airlines’ regional routes initially.
-This given the lowered demand from passengers on mainline routes due to the COVID-19 restrictions.
+Alliance will use The E190 aircraft on the airlines’ regional routes initially as per the lowered demand from passengers on mainline routes due to the COVID-19 restrictions.
 The carrier said, “the E190 has the potential to be the perfect aircraft type for some mainline routes.”

 Alliance Growth Opportunities